annaweronica/european-news-service/README.md

 The user must scroll down to read the news.<br>

-The user can be back to the top either:
+The user can be back to the top of the webpage either:
 - by clicking on any *Country*
 - by clicking on any *Category*
-- by clicking on a *Go to the top* button on the right bottom of the webpage
+- by clicking on a *Go up* button on the right bottom of the webpage

 **Optional paths:** <br>

 The user can click on:

 - *Country* to see *Latest news* from for example *Poland* and/or choose *Category* for example *Science*<br>
-- Then staying in the *Catogory* *Science* the user can change the *Country* for Sweden and he will stay within the same *Category* just different *Country*
+- Then staying within the *Catogory* *Science* the user can change the *Country* for Sweden and he will stay within the same *Category* (just different *Country*)

-While the user click on the category for example *Health* and change the country then the section *Helth* from the other country will display.
-The page each time the user click on country and/or category goes to the top.
-The second option for going to the top is the "Go up" button on the right bottom of the webpage.
+- To be back to the *Lastest News* for *Country* the user can click on *Lastest News* section

 Wireframes:

 USER STORIES